jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 These ideas and feelings, thus, flow onto the physical domain in order to create reality in real-time:

-- ideas are particles
+- We define ideas as metaphysical particles
-- feelings are waves
+- We define feelings as metaphysical waves

 This is similar to: